Components in Nordcraft

 Benefits of using components

-Breaking your application into components provides several advantages:
+Breaking your websites into components provides several advantages:

 • Reusability: Build functionality once and use it many times

-• Maintainability: Changes to a component apply everywhere it's used
+• Maintainability: Changes to a component apply everywhere it is used

-• Organization: Divide complex applications into manageable pieces
+• Organization: Divide complex projects into manageable pieces

-• Consistency: Ensure UI elements look and behave the same throughout your application
+• Consistency: Ensure UI elements look and behave the same way throughout your website

 • Collaboration: Different team members can work on different components simultaneously